-This low fuss, really tasty pasta dish is not only quick and easy to make but kids just LOVE it.
+Tuna bolognese is a low fuss, really tasty pasta dish is not only quick and easy to make but kids just LOVE it.

-My kids seem to really enjoy canned tuna recipes so there’s always a couple of cans of tuna in the cupboard on standby.
+My kids seem to really enjoy healthy canned tuna recipes so there’s always a couple of cans of tuna in the cupboard on standby.

 Canned Tuna Pasta Ingredients